 Clients who understand the link between their feelings or actions and substance use usually have a better chance of recovery.
 At Foothills at Red Oak Recovery, your teen will participate in individual and group therapy where he will learn coping skills and ways to manage substance use triggers.
 Also, there are treatment programs, therapies, and services to address the client’s specific needs.
 They include:

 In the end, the benefits of cognitive-behavioral therapy, counseling, and other treatments come together to form a strong foundation for long-term sobriety.
 Your child has the opportunity to start this life-changing treatment at Foothills at Red Oak Recovery in Ellenboro, NC.
-Call 866.300.5275 for more on our inpatient and outpatient programs as well as the enrollment process.
+Contact us at 866.300.5275 for more on our inpatient and outpatient programs as well as the enrollment process.